Men who are deeply unhappy in life often display these 10 behaviors (without realizing it)

 7) Neglecting personal health

-There was a time when I stopped caring about my physical health.
-I’d skip meals, ignore exercise, and let my personal hygiene slide.
-It wasn’t that I didn’t know the importance of taking care of myself, I just didn’t have the energy or the will to do it.
+Men struggling with inner turmoil might skip meals, ignore exercise, or let their personal hygiene slide.
+It’s not that they don’t know the importance of looking after themselves – they just don’t have the energy or the will to do it.

 Unhappiness has a way of seeping into every aspect of our lives, and personal health is no exception.
 If a man starts neglecting his health, it may be more than just laziness or carelessness – it could be a sign of deep unhappiness that he doesn’t even realize.